SkySwimmer/Centuria-Modules/README.md

 ## Module peer-to-peer
 This module is a very work-in-progress system designed to bring peer-to-peer play to Fer.al.

+## Module gcs-for-feral
+This module is a system designed to bring group chats to Fer.al via chat commands, **note: it is presently very buggy.**

 <br/>

 # Project licensing